-- Drafting a copy of the executive interview script and share with your team for approval
+- We draft a copy of the executive interview script or survey and share it with your team for approval

-- Finalize the executive interview script and review content for initial outreach to participants
+- We finalize the discussion guide and review content for initial outreach to participants

-- Create screener survey for potential participants to complete during recruitment
+- Our team writes a recruitment screener survey for potential B2B participants to complete and qualify

-- Qualified participants receive a follow-up phone call to confirm credentials
+- Qualified participants receive a follow-up, re-screening phone call to confirm their credentials

-- If qualified for the executive interview, executives are scheduled for an interview
+- If qualified for the executive interview, B2B decision-makers are scheduled for an interview

-- Summarize findings of the executive interviews and draft research report
+- Your dedicated project team explores the findings of the executive interviews and drafts a research report

-- Meet with your team to discuss findings from the study, key takeaways, and answer any questions
+- Lastly, we meet with your team to discuss findings from the study, key takeaways, offer actionable recommendations and answer any questions

 Drive Research is a market research company located in Syracuse, NY.
 Our team specializes in recruiting and administering interviews for executive and B2B professionals.